Skip to Content

 Sky Pilot Suspension Bridge

 When seeking breath-taking vistas, there’s no place better than the Sky Pilot Suspension Bridge in Squamish.
-Just a short distance north of Vancouver, the Sea to Sky Gondola transports passengers 880 metres (2,900 feet) high.
+Just a short distance north of Vancouver, the Sea to Sky Gondola transports passengers 880 meters (2,900 feet) high.

 The area around Squamish is known for its rugged terrain.
 So, if you’re up for the challenge, avid hikers can reach the top using the strenuous Sea to Summit trail.
-The 7.5-kilometre route isn’t for the faint of heart, and most take the gondola down.
+The 7.5-kilometer route isn’t for the faint of heart, and most take the gondola down.

 The Sea to Sky Gondola offers various activities from mountaintop yoga, hiking trails, and rock climbing.
 If the day trip hasn’t worn you out, consider combining your excursion with a trip to Britannia Mine Museum nearby.
 With a sky-high and down under experience, could the day be more perfect?